Kinhoshi/bookbot/README.md

 Changelog:
 Revised the read_book function with a simple try/except block that will create a simple error.log if the file is not found.
+Added new function to write the report to a txt file, instead of creating that report in other functions.
+Will revise further, at a later date.